Chart Color Schemes

 Educational attainment in Douglas Park - Appin aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high, with 32.6% of residents currently enrolled in formal education.
-This includes 12.9% in primary education, 8.5% in secondary education, and 3.7% pursuing tertiary education.
-Douglas Park - Appin's 5 schools have a combined enrollment of 1,150 students as of the latest data.
-The area demonstrates typical Australian school conditions (ICSEA: 1006) with balanced educational opportunities.
-The educational mix includes 4 primary and 1 K-12 school.
-School places per 100 residents stand at 8.4, falling below the regional average of 11.6, suggesting some students may attend schools in adjacent areas.
+Douglas Park - Appin's 5 schools have a combined enrollment of 1,150 students, operating under typical Australian school conditions with balanced educational opportunities.
+The educational mix includes 4 primary schools and 1 K-12 school.
+School places per 100 residents are lower at 8.1 compared to the regional average of 11.4, indicating some students may attend schools in neighboring areas.
+Note: for schools showing 'n/a' for enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education